Renewable gases and the circular economy

 Renewable and low-carbon gases support the growth of the circular economy, which aims to restrict wastage and create local value by recycling previously used materials.

-This methanisation process creates residues known as “digestates”.
+This anaerobic digestion process creates residues known as “digestates”.
 These can be used as effective, organic crop fertilizers.
 And renewable gases benefit alongside the earth.

-With 214 injection sites in the French natural gas distribution and transmission network, biomethane plays a role in the decarbonization of the French economy.
+With 365 injection sites in the French natural gas distribution and transmission network, biomethane plays a role in the decarbonization of the French economy.
 These sites have a production capacity of 3.9 TWh/year in local, renewable gas: enough to fuel 325,000 households or power 13,000 bioNGV buses.
-Of these, 21 biomethane production sites are connected to the GRTgaz network.
-These figures are expected to triple in 2021.
+Of these, 46 biomethane production sites are connected to the GRTgaz network.

 From anaerobic digestion to injection: key steps